farhan-nahid/random-buddy/README.md

 ---

 > This is a simple landing page.
-In this website we can see random buddies.
+On this website, we can see random 500 buddies.

 ---